mongodb/docs/source/reference/mongod.rst

    logging information.

    Unless specified, :program:`mongod` will output all log information to the standard output.
-Unless :option:`--logapend` is specified, the logfile will be overwritten when the process restarts.
+Unless you specify :option:`--logapend`, the logfile will be overwritten when the process restarts.

 .. option:: --logapend

-   Specify to ensure that new entries will be added to the end of the logfile rather than overwriting the content of the log when the process restarts.
+   When specified, this option ensures that :program:`mongod` appends new entries to the end of the logfile rather than overwriting the content of the log when the process restarts.

 .. option:: --pidfilepath <path>